Multivariate incremental effects for continuous treatments: Studying the health effects of environmental mixtures: Exposure Shifts under Exponential Tilts

 \subsubsection{Single Exposure Shifts}

 A common goal in the analysis of environmental mixtures is to identify the components of the mixture that are most harmful.
 This has led to a wide range of statistical approaches aimed at performing exposure selection \citep{bobb2015bayesian, antonelli2020estimating, ferrari2020identifying, wei2020sparse, samanta2022estimation}.
 These approaches have inherently disregarded the potential impacts of positivity violations when examining which exposures are most harmful, but we can adapt our approach here to target similar questions without the need for strong positivity assumptions.
 A natural choice is to let $\boldsymbol{\delta}$ be a vector of zeros with a single non-zero component, e.g., $\boldsymbol{\delta}_j = (0, \dots, t_j, \dots, 0)$.
 The magnitude $t_j$ would be chosen to satisfy the same fairness constraint, $G(\boldsymbol{\delta}_j) = c^2$.
 While this estimand would encourage the $j$-th component of the exposures to increase more than others, in the presence of correlated exposures, it will also shift the remaining exposures, and the extent to which this occurs is less clear.
-A distinct approach is to define a value of $\boldsymbol{\delta}$ such that the means of the exposures in the tilted distribution are the same, except for the $j$-th exposure, thereby isolating the impact of that single exposure.
+An alternative option is to find a $\boldsymbol{\delta}$ such that the means of the exposures in the tilted distribution are the same, except for the $j$-th exposure, thereby isolating the impact of that single exposure.
 If the exposures follow a multivariate normal distribution, this is straightforward since the mean shift is given by $\boldsymbol{\Sigma} \boldsymbol{\delta}$.
 If we want to ensure that only the $j$-th exposure's mean is shifted, then we could set $\boldsymbol{\delta}_j = \boldsymbol{\Sigma}^{-1} \boldsymbol{e}_j$ where $\boldsymbol{e}_j = (0, \dots, t_j, \dots, 0)$ and again $t_j$ is chosen to ensure a fair shift.
 Note that this analytical form only holds when the exposure follows a multivariate normal distribution, which will not hold in general.
 We can instead use this value of $\boldsymbol{\delta}_j$ as a starting point in a numerical algorithm that searches for the exponential tilt that only shifts the $j$-th component.
+Note that depending on the size of the shift and the correlation structure of the exposures, such a shift may not be possible as it would inherently lead to positivity violations.
+In such scenarios it may be more feasible to shift groups of correlated exposures, an approach we consider in Section~\ref{sec:application}.